 Rabat won the championship with very little difficulty but Birkirkara had to play a decider with Mosta before they could regain their senior league status.

-At the end, they managed to pip the championship crown from the hands of their opponents with just one point.
+Fortunately, they recovered quickly.
+They started winning again and at the end they managed to pip the championship crown off the hands of their opponents with just one point.

-The deciding game between Birkirkara and Mosta was a keen affair but at the end, the more experienced team won the day.
+The promotion decider between Birkirkara and Mosta was a keen affair but at the end the more experienced team won the day.

 In the second period, Mosta made a late effort to get back in the game but their efforts were not enough to change the situation.

-At the end, the whistle of referee Charlie Zerafa found Birkirkara still enjoying their two-goal lead.
+At the final whistle, Birkirkara were still enjoying their two-goal lead.